jyidiego/chef-rackspace-dns/README.md

 ## Dependencies

-The following dependencies are installed via rsdns::default.
+The following dependencies are installed via raxdns::default.

 ### Packages